-If you’ve been struggling with your putting, I can take a pretty good guess at the advice you’ve been hearing.
+If you’ve been struggling with your putting, I can take a pretty good guess at the golf putting tips you’ve been hearing.

 “Keep your head perfectly still.”